Penrith’s large-scale battery to revolutionise renewable energy infrastructure

 What are the possible fire risks for grid-scale batteries?

-The design and installation of the BESS will follow Australian safety standards.
+The design and installation of the BESS will follow Australian safety standards and comply with the Work Health and Safety Regulation 2025.
 An advanced Battery Management System will ensure operation is within safe limits and will be supported by an array of sensors and fire suppression systems to reduce fire risks.
-Fire & Rescue NSW are now engaged with Ausconnex as part of developing a fire safety study.
+Full scale fire testing will be completed to ensure adequate separation between the BESS and other infrastructure.
+Fire & Rescue NSW will be engaged as part of developing an appropriate emergency response plan to a fire.

 How much noise will the BESS generate once operational?